jannisg/statamic-pagereorder/readme.md

 **Use at your own risk.**

 Check the To Do list and test things thoroughly yourself before any production use.

-Because the actual API documentation isn't launched until Statamic hits version 1.5, this plugin may break when 1.5 is release so be aware of that.

 ## Attributions